The Superficial Siderosis Research Alliance Nonprofit Founders

 Kyle and Sue Dempsey

 Superficial siderosis entered our lives as a result of head trauma from an auto accident.
 Our daughter is one of the lucky few to receive a correct diagnosis early on in the progression.
-Our search for treatment options has now included surgery to repair an on-going bleed in an attempt to stop the build-up of hemosiderin and trying to remove the neurodegenerative existing iron through chelation.
+Our search for treatment options has now included surgery to repair an ongoing bleed in an attempt to stop the build-up of hemosiderin and trying to remove the existing neurodegenerative iron through chelation.

 A Community Effort

 Sue and I are incredibly excited to partner with Livingwithss.com founders Gary and Rori Daniel.
 Our collaborative effort is to bring together the livingwithss.com superficial siderosis information website, the superficial siderosis patient registry, with all of our fellow SS community, family, friends, and advocates to aid in medical research for those fighting the neurodegenerative disease superficial siderosis.